magmide/purpose-talk/slides.md

 <!--
-like I mentioned, the rust ownership and lifetime system, which is checked by the borrow checker, is directly inspired by separation logic it's impossible to create an algorithm that can *find* a proof of any proposition, so it's impossible to create a type checking algorithm that could figure out if unsafe code wasn't actually unsafe without us giving it an actual proof to check the borrow checker is only able to check a closed subset of separation logic without more help -->
+like I mentioned, the rust ownership and lifetime system, which is checked by the borrow checker, is directly inspired by separation logic the Rust borrow checker is a function that, for this *decidable subset* of a separation logic, can in polynomial time check if all the propositions are consistent basically because it's a decidable subset, the Rust borrow checker could figure out a proof for you, and always can but this is just for a decidable subset. it's possible to *manually* write proofs for more complicated logics, ones where it's impossible for a decidable algorithm to always find an answer. in general it's impossible to create an algorithm to always decidably find a proof for any proposition in polynomial time. this is why unsafe is needed in Rust, it would be impossible to write the full scope of programs we need to write without being able to escape from the small decidable subset the borrow checker can understand
+-->

 ---